losandes/heinz-95729-project/api/README.md

 The user folder contains:

 - Index module: re-export the product subsets.
-- Three modules: user, controller, repository, <span style='color:blue'>userRepo test </span>.
+- Four modules: user, controller, repository, <span style='color:blue'>userRepo test </span>.
 - Actions: serve as the intermedia for the controller and repository.
   - getUser
   - login